stackpath/virtual-kubelet-stackpath/README.md

 ## Conclusion

-The Virtual Kubelet Provider for Stackpath Edge Compute is a useful tool for deploying Kubernetes pods on StackPath's highly performant and distributed edge infrastructure.
+The Virtual Kubelet Provider for StackPath Edge Compute is a useful tool for deploying Kubernetes pods on StackPath's highly performant and distributed edge infrastructure.
 With this provider, you can leverage the power of Kubernetes to deploy and manage your applications, while taking advantage of StackPath's Edge Compute capabilities.

 While the provider has some limitations, it is a great option for workloads that need to be close to end-users and require low latency or high bandwidth.
-By seamlessly extending your Kubernetes clusters to the edge with the Virtual Kubelet Provider for Stackpath Edge Compute, you can improve the performance and reliability of your applications.
+By seamlessly extending your Kubernetes clusters to the edge with the Virtual Kubelet Provider for StackPath Edge Compute, you can improve the performance and reliability of your applications.

 ## Contributing